KassieZ/doris/docs/en/docs/advanced/partition/dynamic-partition.md

     `curl --location-trusted -u username:password -XGET http://fe_host:fe_http_port/api/_set_config?dynamic_partition_check_interval_seconds=432000`

-### Converting dynamic and manual partition tables to each other
+### Converting Dynamic and Manual Partition Tables to Each Other

 For a table, dynamic and manual partitioning can be freely converted, but they cannot exist at the same time, there is and only one state.